GRAND CENTRAL TERMINAL

 The Information Booth Clock, the Whispering Gallery, the Main Concourse celestial ceiling, the Tiffany glass clock & Transportation statuary, the over 65 shops & restaurants… There are countless reasons to visit Grand Central, and over 750,000 daily visitors to prove it!
 What’s your reason?PLAN YOUR VISIT

 TRAVELING THROUGH GRAND CENTRAL

 Grand Central Terminal is located at 89 E. 42nd Street (at Park Avenue).
-Over 250,000 people commute through Grand Central every day on Metro-North trains, on the subway, and on New York City buses.
 Prepare for your upcoming travel with a little help from the MTA and Metro-North Railroad.